devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Victoria.png
     email: vgw@uoregon.edu
     body: Victoria is a clinical psychology PhD student interested in social cognitive development and mental health across adolescence.
 She is particularly interested in how self- and other-understanding impacts risk for internalizing disorders during adolescence.
 Victoria takes a mixed methods approach to this research, using experimental and longitudinal studies, clinical interviews, and task-based fMRI.
 Victoria’s most recent work focuses on how adolescents’ views of others interact with their understanding of themselves–and how facets of this cross-talk may relate to risk for internalizing disorders.
 A long-term goal of her research is to develop interventions and influence policies that equitably promote positive development, wellbeing, and health for all adolescents.
 [CV](/assets/papers/Guazzelli_Williamson_CV.pdf)
+  - name: Kellyn Blaisdell
+    image: Kellyn.jpg
+    email: kblaisd2@uoregon.edu
+    body:  Kellyn is a doctoral candidate in Clinical Psychology, under the mentorship of Dr. Kate Mills and Dr. Phil Fisher.
+Kellyn is interested in research questions related to operationalizing adversity and understanding pathways between different dimensions of adversity and mental health outcomes, particularly among refugee and asylum-seeking populations, as a step towards informing intervention and policy.
+Outside of research, Kellyn loves all things purple, jigsaw puzzles with friends, the Oregon rain, and spending time with her little cat Melody Sunflower (the fluffiest study buddy).
   - name: Rachel Jacobson
     image: Rachel.jpg
     email: rjacobs2@uoregon.edu